← Back to 後漢書

 [] 使 使

 Note: Gan Luo of Xiacai was Gan Mao's grandson.
 At twelve he entered Lü Buwei's service.
 Qin was sending Zhang Tang to Yan as chief minister.
-Gan Luo asked for five chariots to clear the road with Zhao first.
+Luo said: 'Lend me five teams of chariots; let me report to Zhao ahead of Zhang Tang.'
 Lü Buwei told the First Emperor, who received Gan Luo and sent him to Zhao; King Xiangwen met him outside the capital.
-The *Shiji* gives the full account.
+The Shiji gives the full account.
 Tong ya means still in childhood.

 131